faisalaljishi/transaction_API/readme.md

 ## Setup

-   To setup this project, simply download the files, [install the requirements](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment) and in the ./points/points/ directory, run the following command :
+   To setup this project, simply download the files, [install the requirements](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment) and run the following command:

     python manage.py runserver

    Then navigate to https://127.0.0.1:8000/api/ on your web browser of your choice.

-   To deploy use the hosting branch which is produced for set up with heroku.
+   To deploy use the hosting branch which is produced for set up with Heroku.

         git push heroku master
-        git push heroku hosting:master
         heroku run python manage.py migrate
         heroku open